Aerial view of Bow commercial district with recycling bins

 We set a clear recycling percentage target: a minimum of 65% recycling rate of collected commercial materials within five years, with interim annual milestones to ensure steady progress.
 This target covers mixed dry recycling (paper, cardboard, glass, metals), food waste where appropriate, textiles and controlled diversion of bulky and construction-type waste streams.
 Commercial waste in Bow needs measurable goals — and our 65% target is backed by monthly reporting, route-level performance monitoring and continuous improvement plans.

-Workers sorting recyclables at a Bow recycling station Many of the boroughs around Bow, including Tower Hamlets, emphasise separate food waste collection and campaigns to increase glass and textile recycling; we work alongside these local schemes to complement civic services and to streamline separation at source.
+A blue plastic recycling bin with a white recycling symbol on the front, filled with empty plastic bottles, some with labels visible, positioned on a paved driveway adjacent to a grassy verge.
+Behind the bin, there is a black rubbish bag tied at the top, leaning against the bin.
+The setting appears to be outdoors in a suburban area, with natural daylight highlighting the textures of the plastic containers, the bin's smooth surface, and the rough brick and concrete paving.
+The scene emphasizes rubbish collection and waste disposal, relevant to services provided by Commercial Waste Bow in the local area, possibly within a town or district nearby.
+Many of the boroughs around Bow, including Tower Hamlets, emphasise separate food waste collection and campaigns to increase glass and textile recycling; we work alongside these local schemes to complement civic services and to streamline separation at source.
 By aligning commercial collection with borough-led initiatives, businesses contribute to the broader local circular economy and a more efficient sustainable rubbish area.

 What We Collect and How We Sort